 When you reach a plateau, you will see some large boulders which you can hike through to the sea cliffs.
 The cliffs here are about 20 meters and this is probably the best view of Skrúður (the volcanic island that sits 1 km off shore).

 This little bit of Iceland is a fabulous Coastline in the Eastfjords.
 The land divides Reyðarfjörður and Fáskrúðsfjörður.
 Reyðarfjörður is an even more beautiful fjord, but unfortunately the town of the same name is large and neighbours one of Iceland’s big Aluminium Smelters.
 The huge aluminium plant is quite shocking to see after so much untouched natural scenery.
 The Smelter is powered by hydroelectric emery that is so abundant in this part of Iceland.
 Because of the industry, Reyðarfjörður has grown to be the largest town on the East coast.
 There is a grill, pizza restaurant and luxury hotel in the town and a good road to Egilstadir (the Capital of East Iceland).

 Despite the metal works deep in the Fjord, Reyðarfjörður still offer plenty of opportunities for Landscape and Nature photography.
 There are interesting geological features and even waterfalls along the coast and a perfect winding road.
 This can all be photographed before the Aluminium Smelter comes into view.

 The next view is from the tip of Vattarnes towards the North.
-The lighthouse in the picture is on private property and cannot be accessed.
+Sea mist covers the land across Reyðarfjörður .There is a tiny lighthouse in the picture.
+The lighthouse is on private property and cannot be accessed.